influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 ## obj template.nats

-NATSTrigger refers to the specification of the NATS trigger.
+"NATSTrigger refers to the specification of the NATS trigger."

 ### fn template.nats.withParameters